itafroma/drupal-date_popup_authored/README.txt

 ------------

 - The latest development copy of Drupal 7.x
-- date_popup, part of the date module [1]; latest development copy.
+- The latest development copy of Date Popup, part of the Date module [1]

 [1] http://drupal.org/project/date

 INSTALLATION
 ------------

-Install as usual, see the handbook page on installing contributed modules [1] for further information.
+Install as usual.
+See the handbook page on installing contributed modules [1] for further information.

-To settings for datepicker can be found by editing each content type.
+You can change the behavior of the datepicker by going to the settings page for each content type.

 [1] http://drupal.org/node/70151